-33. Table 6 presents the HCFC consumption limits and phase-out requirements by sector with the costs requested from the Multilateral Fund for the 2013 and 2005 control targets.
-The table shows that China estimates that it will have to phase out 1,467 ODP tonnes to meet the freeze and an additional 1,910 ODP tonnes to meet the 10 per cent reduction for a total phase-out of 3,377 ODP tonnes during 2010-2015.
-Table 6 also shows the percentage of maximum allowable consumption by sector.
-It indicates that in Stage I of the HPMP, phase-out in the XPS and PU foam subsectors will be 23 and 30 per cent of the baseline respectively (phase-out being expressed as a percentage of the sector baseline i.e., the maximum allowable consumption for 2013).
+30. Table 6 presents the HCFC consumption limits and phase-out requirements by sector with the costs requested from the Multilateral Fund for the 2013 and 2015 control targets.
+China estimates that it will have to phase out 1,467 ODP tonnes of HCFCs to meet the freeze and an additional 1,910 ODP tonnes to meet the 10 per cent reduction for a total phase-out of 3,377 ODP tonnes during 2010-2015.
+In stage I of the HPMP, the phase-out of HCFCs in the XPS and PU foam subsectors will be 23 and 30 per cent of the baseline respectively (phase-out being expressed as a percentage of the sector baseline i.e., the maximum allowable consumption for 2013).